EmranAhmed/marquee-block/README.txt

 === Marquee Block ===
 Contributors: EmranAhmed
-Requires at least: 6.3
+Requires at least: 6.4
-Tested up to: 6.3
+Tested up to: 6.5
 Requires PHP: 7.4
 Stable tag: tag: 1.0.0
 License: GPLv3
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-Base plugin
+Marquee Block

 == Description ==

+Marquee block adds a touch of movement and interactivity to your site and help to capture attention and engage your site visitors in a unique way.

 == Installation ==
 = Minimum Requirements =